Top 10 1911 Upgrades

 Trigger Upgrades And Trigger Group Upgrades

-Some people drop in an upgraded trigger, and some people upgrade the entire trigger group - including the trigger, all trigger springs, the sear and the hammer - to get a better trigger pull.
-Good news is the parts and springs come pretty cheap, so you can get close to a competition-grade trigger for less than $100.
+Some people drop in an upgraded trigger, and some people upgrade the entire trigger group - including the trigger, the sear, sear spring and the hammer - to get a better trigger pull.

 Full Length Guide Rod